static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           title: Geopolitics of oil and gas pipelines
           university: Italian Institute for International Political Studies (ISPI)
           year: '2020'
+      topic: >-
-      topic: Politics and energy in the enlarged Mediterranean region
+        Politics and energy in the enlarged Mediterranean region, Italian Institute for International Political Studies (ISPI), 2020 (Italian)
     - lectures:
         - course: Terrorism in its many forms
           title: What is terrorism?
 Definition and general overview